 - General resume writing tips

-To schedule a resume review appointment, call our office at 801-626-6393.
+To schedule a resume review appointment, log into Wildcat Handshake in your eWeber Portal.
+On your home page in Handshake, select the "Career Center" tab, and then "Appointments" in the drop down menu.
 Be sure to bring in your in-progress resume to your appointment (printing services are not available in our office).

 *This is an activity for our Super Cat Careers program.